m5lk3n/wyatt/README.md

 [Mockup](docs/wireframe.pdf)

+## Doing

+- Add watermark with Wyatt to reminders screen
+- Fix app icon on Android 15

 ## To do

 - [ ] Update screenshots
 - [ ] Take over [Spec.](https://github.com/m5lk3n/locato?tab=readme-ov-file#spec)
 - [ ] Search a location
+- [ ] Add support to set time between notifications (currently hard-coded to 15mins (the minimum))
-- [ ] Time between the same notification
+- [ ] End date notification widget init value should be set to start date (if any)
 - [x] Field validation
 - [x] Logging, levels, see also [here](https://medium.com/@sunisha.guptan/cracking-the-code-debugging-magic-in-flutter-release-mode-f2e089a61f78)
 - [ ] DRY